jackt24/wealth-wizards-ui-tests/README.md

 # Wealth Wizards UI Tests

-This repository contains some Cypress smoke tests for the Wealth Wizards homepage.
+This repository contains some Cypress/CucumberJS smoke tests for the Wealth Wizards homepage.

 [You can find the API tests here](https://github.com/jackt24/wealth-wizards-api-test)

 [You can view the latest BrowserStack results here](https://automate.browserstack.com/dashboard/v2/public-build/Z0pXMEZYSHd5MUFOZFdCcHFNQXZ1dnF2SEdmVjJ4Mi9vbjhLZjJXandEaTJsOGdGOVZEQllyaU53L3IyR3ZLSmIyMktyNVd3ZnFmbHcydmNuSlhKa0E9PS0tbzViUU91aXNjc1VPYVp6VFJveWJ0QT09--1f13d740bc8dc14f1a64655ae5d6744102030daf)

+Please note the latest actions builds will fail as I have run out of time on my free Browserstack account (you can see this in the logs).
+Its all running fine locally, I promise!

+Next steps: Add Percy tests

 ## What Happens When Code is Pushed?